Added to shopping list. Go to shopping list.

-Generously season salmon fillets with salt and black pepper.
+- Generously season salmon fillets with salt and black pepper.
 Place salmon on top of fennel slices.
 Close the grill lid, leaving the vents shut.
 Cook until salmon is tender and starting to flake, 15 to 20 minutes.
 Remove from grill and let rest for 5 minutes.
 Scrape fennel from the grill and place atop salmon while it rests or discard it (see Editor's Note).

 - Combine tomatoes, olive oil, lemon juice, fennel fronds, sugar, salt, and black pepper in a bowl.
 Spoon tomato mixture over salmon and serve.